Newsletter

 With the naeyen newsletter you will be informed immediately when there are new patterns or news.

 Let’s be honest: we’ve all been there.
 In one brand, a size M fits perfectly.
 In another, you’re squeezing into a size L. The reason?
 There’s no global standard for clothing sizes.
-Each brand creates its own sizing system, based on its target audience.
+Each brand creates its own sizing system.

-In many places, specialized companies like the Hohenstein Institute have been collecting body measurements for decades—Hohenstein, for example, has measured people of all ages for over 70 years.
+In many places, specialized companies like the Hohenstein Institute have been collecting body measurements for decades.
+Hohenstein, for example, has measured Germans of all ages for over 70 years.
 These measurements go beyond just height and weight; they also take into account posture and body shape.
 The goal?
 Creating accurate sizing charts that help brands design clothing that truly fits.

 At naeyen, like other professional pattern providers, we base our patterns on this kind of data.
 And what we’ve seen is clear: height, proportions, even posture can vary drastically depending on the country.
 For example, the average body measurements for women in the US are quite different from those in Germany or Italy.